 Utility.
-An assortment of devices sporting various, basic functionality.
+An assortment of devices sporting various generating, processing, and time-shifting functionality.

-Examples include simple signal generators (such as Test Tone) and processors (such as Tool).
+Examples include signal generators (such as Test Tone), processors (such as Tool), and the unique Time Shift device, for moving audio and notes signals either later or (relatively) earlier in time.